-Have periodic check-in meetings with key stakeholders.
-The Hub is likely to have regular interaction with implementing partners and other users around a service or product, but some high-level stakeholders may wish to be kept in the loop about service design and implementation.
+Generating a Community of Support: Development of SERVIR Amazonia's Community of Practice likely to have regular interaction with implementing partners and other users around a service or product, but some high-level stakeholders may wish to be kept in the loop about service design and implementation.
 Six-monthly or yearly meetings with key influencers, done jointly with an implementing partner, may answer this need.